DeanLeong/git-lesson/README.md

 By the end of this lesson, you will be able to:

 -   Define version control and identify what problems it solves for developers
--   Define a repository (aka repo) and identify the parts of a repo
 -   Differentiate between a local repository and a remote repository
 -   Utilize git versioning to track changes to your code.
 -   Initialize a git repository.